Native Plantings and Rain Gardens have Ripple Effects on our Waters

 If you are interested in volunteering, sign up for our winter workshop on Sunday, December 12

 Interested in learning how to incorporate native plants into your landscape?
-This webinar will provide an introduction to the benefits of native plants and an overview of how to build three different native plant gardens including: a basic native garden, a downspout garden and a rain garden.
-Planting plans, instructions and other resources will be provided.
-Experts will be available to answer questions.
+This webinar provides an introduction to the benefits of native plants and an overview of how to build three different native plant gardens including: a basic native garden, a downspout garden and a rain garden.